JAC-CS-Game-Programming-F25/project-insert-name-here/README.md

 1. Start a game session by pressing 'ENTER'.
 2. Choosing a desired ship sprite before the game itself begins (purely cosmetic, similar to what was seen in the Breakout lectures).
 3. Start the game at level 1 with three lives.
-4. See their ship
+4. See their ship at the center of the screen.
 5. Aiming their ship by moving their mouse cursor around.
-6. See incoming aliens in their various type.
+6. See incoming aliens in their various types.
 7. Firing projectiles at aliens by aiming and clicking their left mouse button.
 8. Progress to the next horde if all aliens within the current one are destroyed.
 9. Progress to the next level if all hordes within the current one are cleared.
+10. Acquire different power ups during the game upon defeating enemies.
-10. View their current score as they progress
+11. View their current score as they progress.
+12. Pause the game by pressing 'ESCAPE'.
+13. Option to resume game in pause state.
+14. Option to exit game in pause state.
-11. Lose a life if an alien makes contact with the player's ship.
+15. Lose a life if an alien makes contact with the player's ship.
-12. Lose the game if the player loses all three of their lives.
+16. Lose the game if the player loses all three of their lives.
-13. View the placement of their end-game score one a 10-person leader board.
+17. View the placement of their end-game score one a 10-person leader board.
+18. Have the option to choose to play again, beginning a new game if yes and returning to the title screen if no.

 ### 🤖 State Diagram